 The Hiawatha’s Ten-Ride & Monthly Pass

 The Hiawatha offers ten-ride or monthly passes for convenience and to save money.
-The monthly tickets allow for one round trip per day, and the ten-ride allows five round trips within 60 days.
+The monthly tickets allow one round trip per day, and the ten-ride allows five round trips within 60 days.
 During the week, you can use the Hiawatha Lounge, the former Metropolitan Lounge, to wait for trains 337 or 339.

 Luggage On The Hiawatha